mozilla-releng/relengdocs/procedures/accounts_setup.md

 With all that new email, you will want to set up some filters in Gmail (https://mail.google.com/mail/u/0/#settings/filters) to filter some of the higher-volume automated mail into a folder.
 You may eventually want to handle this information, but on day one hundreds of automation notifications are not going to be educational.

+:warning:
     Please ask your manager to provide an imperfect but useful set of already existing filters to help handling the load.

 #### Mailing lists